Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases: Generalization of Resta's argument

-Now we argue that the phase $\gamma_i(\va)$ introduced in Eq.~\eqref{sup_eq:pertT} is indeed the higher-order Zak (Berry) phase defined in Sec.~\ref{sec:quantization}.
-To see this, it is useful to rewrite the higher-order Zak (Berry) phase in its discrete form~\cite{resta2007theory} given by where $\Delta \theta = {2 \pi}/{n}$.
-This formula can be obtained as follows: First, we rewrite the overlap between two states differing by an angle $\Delta\theta$ as which in the limit of $n\to\infty$ becomes Second, taking the infinite product of such an expression is equivalent to the line integral of the exponent which is nothing else then the definition of the higher-order Zak (Berry) phase $\gamma_i(\va)$.
+The discretized formula, Eq.~\eqref{sup_eq:Berrydiscrete} (assuming a $2\pi$ periodic Hamiltonian), can be obtained as follows: First, we rewrite the overlap between two states differing by an angle $\Delta\theta$ as which in the limit of $m\to\infty$ becomes Second, taking the infinite product of such an expression is equivalent to the line integral of the exponent which is nothing other than the definition of the higher-order Zak (Berry) phase $\gamma_i(\va)$.\\

-Now we use the fact that the above expression Eq.~\eqref{sup_eq:Berrydiscrete} is gauge invariant.
-Therefore, we define a new set of states with the following gauge: